 - 18. If, after an examination of the sales brochure is carried out, no revision to the sales brochure is made, the vendor should set out the examination record in the sales brochure or on a supplementary sheet properly attached to the sales brochure.
 The examination record should be kept on a rolling basis, i.e. previous examination date(s) and related information should be retained.
 Whether or not a revision is made, the examination record should be updated on a rolling basis. - 19.
-A sample of an examination record showing there is no revision made in the latest examination is as follows :
+A sample of an examination record showing there is no revision made in the latest examination is as follows:

-Examination/Revision Revision Made

-Date (If no revi ion is required, please state "no

-revision made)

-Page Revision Made

-Number

-[Date] 17 The relationship between the

-[previous examination building contractor and the vendor

-to be kept.] has changed.

-32 The location plan is replaced by a

-more updated version.
+Examination/Revision Date Date (If no revision is required, please state "no revision made) Page Number Revision Made [Date] [previous examination to be kept.]
+17 The relationship between the building contractor and the vendor has changed.
+32 The location plan is replaced by a more updated version.
 [Date] No revision made